Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/meeting-notes.md

 - current SignWriting use on Wikimedia-facing infrastructure
 - why existing projects still rely on FSW and SWU
-- what Wikimedia wants to understand or support
+- what the platform side actually needs to understand

 ### 2. Clarify the technical distinction